-The wonderful feeling of peace continued throughout the day on Sunday, as the energy from Saturday meandered through my heart.
+The incredible feeling of peace continued throughout the day on Sunday, as the energy from Saturday meandered through my heart.
 I was even able to smile as I pulled out an old photo album filled with pictures from another time.

 I don’t know what Monday will bring, but with God’s help, remembering the beautiful woman Emma was, the memories of growing up with her, and the love we, her family shared, will carry me through the tough days.

 Life is very precious.
 Enjoy your family members each and every day.
 Honor their lives while they are living.
 Love them unconditionally.
 Have lovely conversations with them, laugh with them, encourage them, make beautiful memories that will last a lifetime, and above all, tell them how much they mean to you every day.
-My sister, Emma knew how much she was loved, and we knew how much she loved us.
+My sister, Emma, knew how much she was loved, and we knew how much she loved us.
 Although she will be greatly missed, our memories will live on.
-I know that she is now healthy and whole, and happy in her forever home, Heaven.
+I know that she is now healthy and whole and happy in her forever home, Heaven.